cloud66/help-old/_posts/how-to/2013-09-26-running-rake-tasks.md

 You can choose to run your rake tasks automatically or manually.
 Running them automatically involves either scheduling them by using the rake task add-on or by using deployment hooks.
 Alternatively, you can run them manually on your server.
 This guide will walk you through each of these.

-## Automatic

 ### Scheduled
-Please read more about this [rake task add-on](/help/rake_task) in the documentation.
+Please read more about this [rake task add-in](/add-ins/rake-task.html) in the documentation.

 ### Deployment hooks

-You can use [deployment hooks](/help/deploy_hooks) to execute your rake task at any point of your deployment.
+You can use [deployment hooks](/stack-features/deploy-hooks.html) to execute your rake task at any point of your deployment.

 Simply add a bash script to your stack that contains the rake task: for example, create the file */.cloud66/scripts/rake_task.sh* as below:
 <pre class="terminal">